minvws/nl-covid19-notification-app-coordination/README.md

-# Proof of Concept Notification App - Documentation
+# COVID-19 Notification App - Documentation

-This repository contains the documentation of the Proof of Concept Notification App for The Netherlands.
+This repository contains the documentation of the Dutch COVID-19 Notification App CoronaMelder.

 Note to contributors: Due to the nature of the project, some documents are in different formats or languages.
 If you would like to contribute an alternative format or a translation, please include the following disclaimer near the top of all alternative versions: